DaddelZeit/graphics-settings-utils/README.md

 This will clear all profile saves and edit history.

 #### Can I access older releases?
 This repository was created as an archive for old versions starting at V14.
+Use the respective branches to view different versions.
-Use the respective branches to view different versions. "main" will always be empty aside from information regarding the mod.
+"dev" will always contain the latest development build of this mod and may not work correctly at all times.

 ## Credits
 [@DaddelZeit (Me)](https://www.beamng.com/members/352746/) - Programming, Contrast/Saturation Shader, Letterbox Shader, Profile tuning